 Click on the Blue titles below to visit the different pages.
 Please browse around and make yourself at home!

-TIPS-SHORTCUTS-IDEAS This new page will give you some ideas for your shack.
-Some of the items on this new page are tips for making something better around the Shack, and some are ways to save time and effort.
-Items include ideas to keep your CW key in place, putting together an inexpensive mobile/portable for the car and local operation, making an easy PTT switch for your boom mic, making really stealthy antennas, making a point-to-point yagi out of PVC, and more.
+TIPS-SHORTCUTS-IDEAS This page will give you some ideas for your shack.
+Some of the items on this new page are tips for making things better around the Shack, and some are ways to save time and effort.
+Items include ideas to keep your CW key in place, putting together an inexpensive mobile/portable for the car and local operation, making an easy PTT switch for your boom mic, making really stealthy antennas, making a point-to-point yagi out of PVC, and much more.

 ANTENNAS page provides info on the antennas at use at K5DZE as well as some good antenna info you might wish to consider for use in your operations at home, while portable, or during an emergency.
 Included is a description of an easy to make and relatively inexpensive version of a highly effective horizontal All Band Loop Antenna, an effective Hamstick on a camera tripod for portable or condo use, a rugged Hamstick Antenna Transport Tube made from PVC tubing to carry and protect your Hamsticks, Outbacker, OPEK, or similar antennas safely.
 Also, you will find info on a small, effective really wide band VHF/UHF/ Discone you can make for your Amateur or VHF/UHF scanning use to set up in your attic.
-Lastly, there is a short discussion about using your wire antennas in an NVIS mode which works well for local area HF ENCOMM work.
+Lastly, there is a short discussion about using your wire antenna in an NVIS mode which works well for local area HF ENCOMM work.

-The "DZE BOX" - A new Key to Rig Patch Panel that lets you swap any CW key/bug/paddle to any rig/device without moving keys or radio equipment..
+The "DZE BOX" - A new Key to Rig Patch Panel that lets you easily swap any CW key/bug/paddle to any rig/device without moving keys or radio equipment..

-PVC Transport Tube for Hamsticks, Outbacker, etc
+Make PVC Transport Tubes for Hamsticks, Outbacker, etc.

 An aircraft grade aluminum construction version of the Desk Stand above and a tilt-up stand for the FT-817ND built by N5JPX.

-Assembling a complete HF Station in a Briefcase.
+Assemble a complete HF Station in a Briefcase.

-Using a cassette recorder with your rig to record what you hear and then transfer it to a CD for long term storage.
+Use a cassette recorder with your rig to record what you hear and then transfer it to a CD for long term storage.

-A flashing LED On-The-Air light for your Shack door to let the family know you are operating or have the earphones on.
+A simple flashing LED On-The-Air light for your Shack door to let the family know you are operating or have the earphones on.